 Principles of research design and data accumulation.
 Emphasis on the analysis and effective presentation of data related to business and industry.

-270. Seminar in Business Education (3) An intensive study of some phase of business education such as administration and supervision, distributive and basic business education; trends in and methods of teaching shorthand and typewriting.
+270. Seminar in Business Education (3)

+An intensive study of some phase of business education such as administration and supervision, distributive and basic business education; trends in and methods of teaching shorthand and typewriting.
 May be repeated with new subject matter.
 Maximum of six units may be applied for the master's degree program.

-271. Seminar in Office Management (2) Prerequisites: Business Administration 1A, 1B, and 184.
-An intensive study of the problems of office management and their solution.
-The relation of records, reports, budgets, and manuals to managerial control.
-273. Data Systems and Automation (3) Prerequisite: Business Administration 202A.
+273. Data Systems and Automation (3)

+Prerequisite: Business Administration 202A.

 Principles and techniques used in formulating, installing, and operating integrated and electronic data processing systems, including computer applications to typical automated data processing systems.
-278. Seminar in Office Administration (3) Prerequisites: Business Administration 185 and 186, or Business Administration 273.
-Advanced study of contemporary problems in office administration.
+278. Seminar in Office Administration (3) Prerequisites: Business Administration 185 and 186, or Business Administration Advanced study of contemporary problems in office administration.
 Emphasis on current trends and developments and on individual student research.
 (Formerly Business Administration 271, Seminar in Office Management.)
-279. Seminar in Data Systems Design (3) Prerequisites: Business Administration 185 and 186, or Business Administration 273.
-Research in the analysis and design of data processing systems.
-290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
-298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
+279. Seminar in Data Systems Design (3) Prerequisites: Business Administration 185 and 186, or Business Administration Research in the analysis and design of data processing systems.
+290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliogtaphies, preparatory to the writing of a master's project or thesis.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Individual study.
 Six units maximum credit.